reflectivity/reflectivity.github.io/workshops/index.md

 # Upcoming events

-Save the date: the 4th annual ORSO workshop will take place online in June 2022.
-Watch this space for more information.
+the Open Reflectometry Standards Organisation ORSO annual workshop will take place online from the 6th to the 10th of June 2022.
+As with last year, this will primarily be an online meeting, with sessions covering as many time zones as practically possible.
+Please save the dates.

+We invite you to join in the organization of the meeting.
+If you are interested in helping to organise one of these symposia please contact [Tom Arnold (ESS)](mailto:tom.arnold@ess.eu).
+You are also welcome to send us suggestions for discussion topics for each of the symposia.
+Your are also invited to nominate speakers (yes self nominations are welcome) for both the plenary sessions and for the symposia.

 # Events of Interest to the ORSO community

 ## Conferences

-[SXNS16](www.sxns16.org) has been recheduled for Jan 2022
+[SXNS16](www.sxns16.org) took place in Jan 2022.
+A number of the talks from this conference are available from the website.

 ## Online Seminar series

-ChemMatCARS has an Education and Outreach programme including a seminar series and training schools
+ChemMatCARS has an Education and Outreach programme including a seminar series (including videos of past talks) and training schools

 - [ChemMatCARS Soft Matter Interest Group Seminars](https://chemmatcars.uchicago.edu/education-and-outreach/soft-matter-interest-group-seminar/)
 - [2021 Data Analysis School on X-ray Scattering from Liquid Interfaces](https://chemmatcars.uchicago.edu/2021-data-analysis-school-liquid-interfaces/)